ETS-Next-Gen/writing_observer/docs/workshop.md

 NOTE: All future commands should be ran starting from the repository's root directory.
 The command will specify if changing directories is needed.

-## Install
+## Local environment

-Make sure you are on the virtual environment, then run the install command:
+Make sure you are on a fresh virtual environment (e.g. `mkvirtualenv lo_workshop`), then run the install command:

 ```bash
 make install